Linkbox om Den Amerikanske Borgerkrig (1861-1865), slaveriets afskaffelse i USA og præsident Abraham Lincoln (og Karl Marx!).

 "Much has been written about the American Civil War, but less is known about the decisive role of black soldiers in the conflict.
 Michael Bradley unearths the role of free blacks and escaped slaves whose heroism helped secure victory against the Confederate South and ended slavery."

-The Second American Revolution (Part 2 in Alan Woods: Marxism and the United States, Wellred, 2005)
+The Second American Revolution (Chapter IV in Alan Woods: Marxism and the United States, Wellred, 2005; Socialist Appeal Ressources)

 "Like every other serious conflict, at bottom the American Civil War was a class struggle.
 The Northern manufacturers necessarily had to come into conflict with the Southern landowning classes.
 The conflict of interest between the two lasted for sixty years and finally ended in civil war."